-It is advisory for all other courses that are not clinical courses, practical courses, legal writing, legal research, independent research, workshops, seminars, and classes with less than 15 students.
+It is advisory for all other courses, to include clinical courses, practical courses, legal writing, legal research, independent research, workshops, seminars, and classes with less than 15 students (except for the doctrinal courses listed above).

 The Vice Chancellor for Academic Affairs may approve a departure from this policy for good reasons.